Boeing Enters Composite Recycling Partnership

 Key Takeaways:

-• Recycled carbon fiber will be used in electronics and ground transportation industries.
+• The recycled carbon fiber will be sold for use in other sectors, including electronics and ground transportation industries.

 See a mistake?
 Contact us.